IBM-Cloud/tekton-toolchain/lab2/README.md

 ## Turn on github building

-Fork the github repo if you have not already done so and perorm the steps in lab1 to create the toolchain containing the forked github repository and the pipeline service.
+Fork the github repo if you have not already done so and perform the steps in lab1 to create the toolchain containing the forked github repository and the pipeline service.

 In the `Pipeline Service` definitions change the `Path` to lab2

 First step is to open the toolchain then open the delivery pipeline, click `Configure Pipeline` and open the `Triggers` panel.
-Add a `Git Trigger` and specify the the git repo for your fork.
+Add a `Git Trigger` and specify the the git repo for your fork, check **When a commit is pushed**.

-The tekton pipeline will be triggered automatically when your fork is changed.
+The tekton pipeline will be triggered automatically when your fork performs the operation checked.
 Make a change to the repository.
 In the file lab2/example.yaml change the string:

 ```
       args: